IBM/docker101/lab1.md

 Even though we are using the `ubuntu` image, it is important to note that our container does not have its own kernel.
 Its uses the kernel of the host and the `ubuntu` image is used only to mimic the file system and tools available on an ubuntu system.

-3. Inspect the container
+3. Inspect the container with `docker container exec`

-To inspect the container, open up a new terminal and use the `docker exec` command.
-The `docker exec` command is a way to "enter" a running container's namespaces with a new process.
+The `docker container exec` command is a way to "enter" a running container's namespaces with a new process.

-First, use the `docker container ls` command to get the ID of the running container you just created.
+Open up a new terminal.
+Use the `docker container ls` command to get the ID of the running container you just created.

 ```sh
 $ docker container ls # In a new terminal